-EMTP 1115 includes material from the Medical and Special Consideration's Modules of the revised Emergency Medical Technician-Paramedic: National Standard Curriculum.
+This course includes material from the Medical and Special Considerations Modules of the current National EMS Education Standard.
 It includes the following topics: anatomy and physiology of the female reproductive system, abdominal pain, vaginal bleeding, rape, physiology of pregnancy, fetology, normal and abnormal labor and delivery, and post-partum complications.
 The ITLS approach to trauma in pregnancy is emphasized.
 In addition, determination of the APGAR scoring and care of the high-risk neonate are included.
 Students are required to successfully complete the Neonatal Resuscitation program during the course.